History

 Learning in history is based on three 'Big Ideas':

-British history topics covered are:
+History topics covered are:

-Other topics covered are:
+Other topics Year 6 may follow are: